-Cost of healthcare is a rising worry for Americans.
-Seems like everyday cost of medication is going upwards.
+The cost of healthcare is a rising worry for Americans.
+Seems like the everyday cost of medication is going upwards.
 For people with lower earning it’s becoming more and more out of reach to provide for better care for patients.
-Health insurance premium is rising and out-of-pocket expenses are also rising.
-The big question is, how can we reduce cost of prescription medication?
+The health insurance premium is rising and out-of-pocket expenses are also rising.
+The big question is, how can we reduce the cost of prescription medication?

 Even with more affordable health care provisions individuals can still end up having relatively high out-of-pocket expenses, a good deal of which are due to prescription costs.
 The US is a popular market for new and expensive drugs due to its size and the relative ease of getting drugs into the marketplace once they have been FDA approved.

 So is there any way you can avoid spending a fortune on medication that you need?